mucommander/mucommander/readme.txt

 -

 Improvements:
-- Implemented natural file ordering, as suggested by 'andraaspar' in the forums.
+- Natural file ordering, suggested by 'andraaspar' in the forums.
 All symbols now come before digits (ticket #282).
 - Improved the display of filenames when they are not entirely visible, by removing characters in the middle so that both ends of the filename are visible.
 - Current folder is now automatically changed to a workable folder when it is no longer available (ticket #333).